OSAS/community-website/source/blog/2015-09-17-welcome-to-the-new-ovirt-community-lead.html.md

 Mikey also plans to capitalize on her event experience by speaking at the upcoming [LinuxCon EU](http://events.linuxfoundation.org/events/linuxcon-europe), co-organizing [PyCon CZ](http://cz.pycon.org/), and--a sure sign that life is about circles--advocating oVirt as much as possible at [FOSDEM](https://fosdem.org/2016/) in early 2016.

-The OSAS team is excited to have another new community lead on board, and is looking forward to working with Mikey.
+The OSAS team is pleased to welcome Mikey aboard!
+We're excited to continue supporting the oVirt community, so please reach out to Mikey if you have interest in being involved with oVirt!